Nekohime/excusesjs/README.md

-# excusesjs
-Silly random excuse generator
+# Silly random excuse generator

+Just put the files on some web server and have fun!
+Will create a terminal version at some point.